xen-project/xen/docs/misc/xenstore-paths.markdown

 definitely unable to respond immediately and hence the toolstack should defer instantiaton to the next VM start.
 However, if the path is absent then the toolstack may attempt the operation.

+#### ~/attr/vif/$DEVID/name = STRING [w]

+A domain may write its internal 'friendly' name for a network device using this path using UTF-8 encoding.
+A toolstack or UI may use this for display purposes.
+No particular meaning should be inferred from the name.

+#### ~/attr/vif/$DEVID/mac/$INDEX = MAC_ADDRESS [w]

+Paths of this form may be written by the guest to indicate MAC addresses it is currently using.
+These may be multicast or unicast addresses.
+For any of the paths the value of $INDEX is arbitrary.
+The values written are primarily for display purposes and must not be used for packet filtering or routing purposes.

+#### ~/attr/vif/$DEVID/ipv4/$INDEX = IPV4_ADDRESS [w]
+#### ~/attr/vif/$DEVID/ipv6/$INDEX = IPV6_ADDRESS [w]

+Paths of this form may be written by the guest to indicate IP addresses in use by the stack bound to the network frontend.
+For any of the paths the value of $INDEX is arbitrary.
+The values written are primarily for display purposes and must not be used for packet filtering or routing purposes.
+A toolstack may attempt to use an address written in one of these paths to, for example, establish a VNC session to the guest (although clearly some level of trust is placed in the value supplied by the guest in this case).

 ### Paths private to the toolstack